 They said seeing the bride in her dress before the wedding was bad luck.
 Barney saw Robin before the wedding and they got divorced.
 Ted and Tracy also saw each other before the wedding, and then Tracy died.

-In the end of Sandcastles in the Sands Barney and Robin hook up for the first time after Robin is dumped by Simon and invites Barney to watch the music video after which they have sex.
-In the 5th season in the episode "the rough patch" Barney and Robin break up and Barney discovers that Robin had an embarrassing T.V show according to Alan Thicke.
-He then storms out of the bar to find it,this shows that what started from a Robin Sparkles video ended on a Robin Sparkles video.
+In the end of Sandcastles in the Sand Barney and Robin hook up for the first time after Robin is dumped by Simon and invites Barney to watch the music video after which they have sex.
+In the 5th season in the episode "The Rough Patch" Barney and Robin break up and Barney discovers that Robin had an embarrassing T.V show according to Alan Thicke.
+He then storms out of the bar to find it, this shows that what started from a Robin Sparkles video ended on a Robin Sparkles video.

 Marshall and Lily both saw each other before their wedding and lived happily ever after.
 Ted and Tracy saw each other before their wedding and she died.
 Barney and Robin saw each other before their wedding and got divorced.

 A possible future occupation for Marshall is implied by his name, since he was elected to the New York Supreme Court.
 (Actually, the highest court in New York is known as the New York Court of Appeals).
-Two justices of the Supreme Court of the United States had the name "Marshall".
-Justice John Marshall was Chief Justice of the Supreme Court from 1801-1835.
-Associate Justice John Marshall Harlan was on the court from 1877-1911.
-Also, both of these justices were on the Court for 34 years, ending with their respective deaths.
-Whenever Justice Marshall Erickson is named to the SCOTUS, it may be understand his date of death as being 34 years after his appointment.
+Three justices of the Supreme Court of the United States had the name "Marshall".
+Justice John Marshall was Chief Justice of the Supreme Court from 1801-1835, Associate Justice John Marshall Harlan was on the court from 1877-1911, and Associate Justice Thurgood Marshall served from 1967-1991.
+Also, all three of these justices were on the Court for 34 years, the first two ending with their respective deaths and the third with his retirement.
+Whenever Justice Marshall Erickson is named to the SCOTUS, it may be understand his tenure as being 34 years long.